josemao36/Sign-Language-Detection-YOLOv5/README.md

 # Sign-Language-Detection-YOLOv5
 A real-time sign language detection model using YOLOv5 and PyTorch.
-Capable of recognizing the ASL alphabet from a webcam feed
+Capable of recognizing the ASL alphabet from a webcam feed.
-Real-Time Sign Language Detection with YOLOv5

 This project is a computer vision application that uses the YOLOv5 model to detect and recognize American Sign Language (ASL) gestures in real-time from a webcam feed.

 <!-- You can add a GIF of your project working here later -->